 Your arrival at the United States Port of Entry

 You need to be aware that even if your visa is granted, it does not guarantee your entry into the United States.
-It is ultimately up to the INS [The immigration and Naturalization service] to let you into the United States.
-It is also the job of the INS to determine how long you may remain in the United States.
+It is ultimately up to the CBP [Customs and Border Protection] to let you into the United States.
+It is also the job of the CBP to determine how long you may remain in the United States.

-At the port of entry, an INS official validates Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
-This will be a small white card issued by the Immigration & Naturalization Service (INS) upon your entry to the U.S. The form I-94 is your permit to stay in the U.S.
+At the port of entry, a CBP official validates Form I-94, Record of Arrival-Departure, which notes the length of stay permitted.
+This will be a small white card issued by U.S. Customs and Border Protection upon your entry to the U.S. The form I-94 is your permit to stay in the U.S.

 How Long You Can Stay in the US After Graduation

 Per US immigration law, students with F visas must leave the US within 60 days after the program end date that is listed on Form I-20.
 Students with J and M visa status must leave the US within 30 days after the program end date that is listed on Form I-20.
 However, if you wish to extend your stay in the US, you may request a visa extension through the U.S. Citizenship and Immigration Services (USCIS) website.
 Before requesting a visa extension, we recommend exploring your visa options after graduation.

 While living in the US, your plans may change and you might have to change your visa status.
 If you wish to do this at any time while living in the US, you do not have to apply for a new visa.
 You must request to change your nonimmigrant status through USCIS.
 We recommend that you notify your Designated School Official (DSO) about your desire to change as it’s important that your school is aware of any changes to your nonimmigrant status, and your DSO can help you through the process.

 After determining your student visa situation, you should carefully examine the healthcare options available to you while studying in the USA.
 Learn More